Reduction of one problem to another#

 Tiling#

-The one dimensional tiling problem is the problem of deciding whether a tile set can tile the “positive \(x\)-axis” part of the quadrant (the bottom infinite row).
+The one-row tiling problem* is the problem of deciding whether a tile set can tile the “positive \(x\)-axis” part of the quadrant (the bottom infinite row).
 Show that this problem is decidable by reducing to the problem of whether a finite graph has a cycle.

 The two-row tiling problem is the same problem, but we want to tile the bottom-most two infinite rows.
 Is this problem decidable or undecidable?